alphagov/govuk-design-system/src/community/upcoming-components-patterns/index.md

 We regularly ask our community to help us decide the things we need to work on the most.
 [Read a blog post about how we prioritise new additions to the Design System](https://designnotes.blog.gov.uk/2022/09/07/how-we-prioritise-additions-to-the-gov-uk-design-system/).

-To get a wider look at our work, see our [Roadmap](/community/roadmap/).
+To get a wider look at our work and see what we released recently, see our [Roadmap](/community/roadmap/).

 ## Working on now